What is the goal of the JHS?

 - Exam 3 (2009-2013) contained repeat measures from the first two exams and new questionnaires to assess sleep history and cognitive function in a subset of participants.
 Researchers also analyzed cardiac magnetic resonance imaging (MRI) scans with gadolinium MRI contrast in this group .
 Both assessments were aimed at identifying silent heart attacks.

-The JHS contract involves higher education institutions: the University of Mississippi Medical Center (Data Acquisition Center and Data Coordinating Center), and two historically Black colleges and universities, Jackson State University (Community Outreach Center and Graduate Training and Education Center) and Tougaloo College (Undergraduate Training and Education Center).
-Selected students from the two Training and Education Centers got the opportunity to take courses in public health and epidemiology and gain practical experience in health research to help prepare them for potential careers in biomedical research and professions.
+The JHS contract involves higher education institutions: the University of Mississippi Medical Center (Data Acquisition Center and Data Coordinating Center and Graduate Training and Education Center), two historically Black colleges and universities, Jackson State University (Graduate Training and Education Center) and Tougaloo College (Undergraduate Training and Education Center), and a Community Engagement Center at the Mississippi State Department of Health.
+Selected students from the Training and Education Centers got the opportunity to take courses in public health and epidemiology and gain practical experience in health research to help prepare them for potential careers in biomedical research and professions.

 It is the most sweeping—and significant—study ever of cardiovascular disease in African Americans.
 Now experts with the groundbreaking Jackson Heart Study (JHS) are taking stock of some of the many insights gleaned since the study began.